Vampirella: Spinoffs

 Christopher Priest's world of Vampirella has been expanded in spinoffs.
-The first is Sacred Six (2020), which follows Lilith, Vampirella's mother, protecting a vampire city with a team consisting of Nyx, Chasity, Pantha, Victory (who takes on the name Draculina), and Katie (the real Draculina).
-Solo series were published for Nyx (2021), Pantha (2022), and Draculina (2022).
+The first is Sacred Six (2020), which follows Lilith, Vampirella's mother, protecting a vampire city with a team consisting of Nyx, Chastity, Pantha, Victory (who takes on the name Draculina), and Katie (the real Draculina).
+Solo series were published for Nyx (2021), Pantha (2022), Draculina (2022), and Victory (2023).

-A sequel spin off was announced in November 2022 called Blood Simple taking place after the events of the first Draculina comic.